AntikoreDev/dbdocs/README.md

 A simple mod that restarts a level if the player gets hit!
 --]]

-function onLoad()
+-- This runs when the mod has been enabled or when the game is opened while being enabled. function onLoad()
 	console.log("One-hit Mod Enabled");
 end

-function onUnload()
+-- This runs when the mod has been disabled or the game is closed while being enabled. function onUnload()
 	console.log("One-hit Mod Disabled");
 end

-function onUpdate()
+-- This runs every frame the mod is enabled function onUpdate()
 	if (not game.islevel()) then return end
 	if (game.hit()) then game.restart(); end